 Do you remember Christmas when you were little?
-When, if you were lucky, Christmas was just full of excitement of some time off from school to spend with family and friends, gifts, decorations, lovely food, playing games and watching Christmas movies in our pyjamas.
+When, if you were lucky, Christmas was full of excitement.
+Some time off from school to spend with family and friends, gifts, decorations, lovely food, playing games and watching Christmas movies in your pyjamas.

 Nowadays, society puts an overwhelming amount of pressure on us to have the 'perfect' Christmas full of stuff and busyness - and it's easy to get caught up in the must-have/must-do Christmas culture.

-We stretch ourselves and our budgets, way thinner than is comfortable for us.
-It's not surprising at all that we don't look forward to it in the same way as we did when we were children.
+We stretch ourselves, and our budgets, way thinner than is comfortable for us.
+So it's not surprising at all that we don't look forward to it in the same way as we did when we were children.

-We're afraid that if we don't buy lots of presents, and we don't fill our calendars with lots of days out, parties and activities to create this immense fun during the holidays - that we (and our kids) are missing out.
+We're afraid that if we don't buy lots of presents, and we don't fill our calendars with lots of days out, parties and activities to create the most fantastic fun during the holidays - that we (and our kids) are missing out.
 What we are actually doing is setting an unhealthy precedent for ourselves - and our kids.

-If you want to go big this Christmas, it's your family's thing, and you have the resources available - do it!
+If you want to go big this Christmas and do it all, it's your family's thing, and you have the resources available - do it!

 But, if you're stretching yourself too thin and you're feeling really really busy and weighed down by it all, you're missing the point.
 If you feel anxiety and overwhelm at Christmas, you need to slow down and listen to your needs.

 Firstly, you need to know that it's OK to simplify.
 You can give yourself permission to let go of the unnecessary wherever possible.
 There are lots of different elements and traditions associated with Christmas - family, gifts, decorations, parties, children school plays, cards, entertaining, advent calendars, even elf on the shelf.